digitalisstudios/img2css/README.md

 #### Map Types Explained

+Understanding different map types empowers you to choose the right extraction method for your specific workflow.
+Each map type serves distinct purposes in modern graphics pipelines, from PBR rendering to game development and architectural visualization.

 **Normal Map** (`normal`):
 - **Purpose**: Surface detail representation for lighting calculations
 - **Use Case**: PBR rendering, bump mapping effects